1. Main Graduate Destination

 1.1 Main Graduate Destination – Institute Type

-Nine months after graduation, 78% of graduates were in employment.
-A further 14% were in further study.
-Universities had the highest proportion of graduates in either employment or further study (94%).
+Nine months after graduation, 80% of graduates were in employment (up from 78% in 2017).
+A further 13% were in further study (down from 14% in 2017).
+Universities had the highest proportion of graduates in either employment or further study (93%).

-Overall, employment outcomes did not vary significantly by gender, with 79% of females and 78% of males in employment nine months after graduation.
-However, a slightly higher proportion of females were in part-time employment – 8% of females were in part-time employment, while 5% of males were in part-time employment.
+Overall, employment outcomes did not vary significantly by gender, with 80% of females and 81% of males in employment nine months after graduation.

 1.2 Main Graduate Destination – Mode of Study